LukasKiederle/seminar-compare-go/content.md

 all of his available follower-nodes with the new state.
 This is accomplished with a 2-phase commit.

-#### 2-Phase commit
+#### The 2-Phase commit
 A node can represent one value.
-It also has a none visible log.
+It also has a invisible log.

-When a leader node sends a status update to all of his followers, the state change is added as an entry in the node's none visible log.
+When a leader node sends a status update to all of his followers, the state change is added as an entry in the node's invisible log.
 The node replies that it stored the value.
 The leader waits until the majority of nodes have stored the change.
 If he gets enough responses in a specific time, he sets his state to the new value.
 Afterwards all